ionuts1704/jumper-challenge/README.md

 ### backend

-expressjs 4 with some default routes and examples.
+expressjs 4 with some default routes and examples. (replaced this with a nestjs implementation)

 ## Enjoy!